core-infra-svcs/dashboard-api-go/client/docs/InlineObject45.md

 `func (o *InlineObject45) HasIpv6() bool`

 HasIpv6 returns a boolean if a field has been set.

+### GetMandatoryDhcp

+`func (o *InlineObject45) GetMandatoryDhcp() NetworksNetworkIdApplianceSingleLanMandatoryDhcp`

+GetMandatoryDhcp returns the MandatoryDhcp field if non-nil, zero value otherwise.

+### GetMandatoryDhcpOk

+`func (o *InlineObject45) GetMandatoryDhcpOk() (*NetworksNetworkIdApplianceSingleLanMandatoryDhcp, bool)`

+GetMandatoryDhcpOk returns a tuple with the MandatoryDhcp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMandatoryDhcp

+`func (o *InlineObject45) SetMandatoryDhcp(v NetworksNetworkIdApplianceSingleLanMandatoryDhcp)`

+SetMandatoryDhcp sets MandatoryDhcp field to given value.

+### HasMandatoryDhcp

+`func (o *InlineObject45) HasMandatoryDhcp() bool`

+HasMandatoryDhcp returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)